Apply for a Utown@UBC Community Grant! Deadline is October 22.

 - Original receipts are required to be submitted upon completion of the project.

-2. Submit your application form:
+2. Submit your application form (download above from Eligibility section):

 Simply print and fill out the grant application and send it to us at: